 'Widespread and Severe.'
-The Climate Crisis is Here, But There’s Still Time to Limit the Damage
+The Climate Crisis Is Here, But There’s Still Time to Limit the Damage

 Instead, they spent millions of dollars on a massive disinformation campaign to convince the public and policymakers that climate change either wasn’t real, wasn’t a threat, or would be too expensive to do anything about (when in fact the opposite is very clearly true).
 They wrote a check that our children, grandchildren, and great-grandchildren will be forced to cash if we fail to act, and which will leave them with a climate that will become increasingly untenable for civilization as we know it.
 Thankfully, there’s still time to prevent that stark future from occurring.

-The new IPCC report shows that we can prevent many of the worst impacts of climate change and keep warming below 1.5°C about preindustrial levels—the target of the global Paris Agreement.
+The new IPCC report shows that we can prevent many of the worst impacts of climate change and keep warming below 1.5°C above preindustrial levels—the target of the global Paris Agreement.
 While some impacts—like more flooding in coastal areas, continued glacial melt and sea level rise—are now baked in, we can still take steps to ensure they don’t get much more severe.
 If we can reduce carbon emissions dramatically, and keep warming below 1.5°C, we could, for example, hold sea level rise to just a couple feet over the next century.
 If we fail, the report shows we could ultimately be facing 20 feet or more of global sea level rise, a scenario where we’d be forced to say farewell to the major coastal cities of the world.

 It’s possible to turn the ship around, but it won’t be easy.
 The IPCC has determined that planetary warming of 1.5°C (and possibly even 2°C) will be exceeded in a matter of decades “unless deep reductions in carbon dioxide, methane, and other greenhouse gas emissions occur in the coming decades.”
 That means we must reduce our carbon pollution from transportation, electricity and other sectors here in the U.S., and around the world.
-It will be costly and disruptive, but not beyond our capacity to adapt.
+Climate change will be costly and disruptive, but it’s not yet beyond our capacity to adapt.

 President Joe Biden’s pledge to halve U.S. carbon emissions within a decade and decarbonize the electricity sector entirely by 2035 goes a long way toward that goal.
 But it must be followed through with action.
 The bipartisan infrastructure package working its way through congress is, at best, a damp squib from a climate standpoint.
 That places a lot of pressure on the prospective $3.5 trillion reconciliation bill that Biden, congressional Democrats (with one or two possible exceptions), and the American people overwhelmingly support.